How Much Money Do You Really Need to Buy a Franchise?

 The type of business, for example, a brick-and-mortar storefront versus a home-based business model, can have very different upfront and ongoing costs.
 Understanding your unique interests and financial situation will help you determine the investment level and how much you’ll need to finance.

-The franchisor (the company selling you the franchise rights) typically has a minimum cash amount required and an all-in investment cost.
-The franchisor should also help you determine how much working capital you’ll need to cover initial operating expenses.
 Some franchisors require only a few months of working capital to get started, while others may require you to have funds available to cover a year or more until the business becomes profitable.
 Once you narrow your search to one or two franchise opportunities, be sure to have the financial requirements clearly outlined by the franchisor.

 Key Factors Affecting the Cost of a Franchise